Baluvalle143/House-Price-Prediction/README.md

 # House Price Prediction using Machine Learning

 ## 📊 Overview
-This project predicts house prices based on area and number of bedrooms.
+This project predicts house prices using a real dataset based on area and number of bedrooms.

 ## 🔧 Tools Used
 - Python